foundinblank/study2children/03importcleanbabies.md

     ## 3      vi11hi18_1027d     13
     ## 4            wyatt 7m     10

-All children saw all trials.
 Now, we need to remove trials where looking data was collected &lt;25% of the video length.
 I'm importing a table of clip lengths, see below.
 The videos were shown at 25 FPS so frames / 25 = seconds.

 ``` r
 cliplength <- read_csv("cliplengths.csv") %>%